Gospel

 Symbols and images

-Despite the worry that he caused them in this episode, Jesus returns to Galilee to live in obedience to Mary and Joseph, just as he was obedient to his heavenly Father.
-This episode shows that even at an early age, Jesus is focused on the will of the one who sent him and on his search to know God completely.
+Despite the worry that he caused Mary and Joseph in this text, Jesus returned to Galilee to live in obedience to them, mirroring his obedience to his heavenly Father.
+This text shows that even from an early age, Jesus is focused on the will of the one who sent him, and on his search to know God completely.

 Living the Word

 - In what ways does your community celebrate families or provide opportunities for families to grow in faith together?
-Can catechumens become involved in these?
+Can catechumens become involved in these activities?